tomdalling/old-tomdalling.com/resources/blog-posts/2012-11-24_01-getting-started-in-xcode-and-visual-cpp.markdown

 Now that you have a working project, let's start by introducing the open-source libraries that the project uses, and why they are necessary.

-[The OpenGL Extension Wrangler (GLEW)][] is what we will be using to give us access to the OpenGL 3.2 API functions.
+[The OpenGL Extension Wrangler (GLEW)][GLEW] is what we will be using to give us access to the OpenGL 3.2 API functions.
 Unfortunately, accessing OpenGL functions isn't as simple as `#include <GL/gl.h>` unless you want to use an ancient version of OpenGL.
 In modern OpenGL, the API functions are determined at *run time*, not *compile time*.
 GLEW will handle the run time loading of the OpenGL API.

 [GLFW][] will allow us to create a window, and receive mouse and keyboard input